What is PKI? The Ultimate Guide to Public Key Infrastructure

 This enables organizations to create automated certificate policies.
 For example, a policy could revoke certificates when Intune says a device is not compliant or issue a certificate that is given lower levels of authorization.

-Certificate Policies in general should be aligned closely with existing policies in your Identity Provider or MDM.
-This is what makes APIs like the Intune CA Partner API so great, because it’s just an extension of all the policies that exist in Intune.
+Certificate policies in general should be aligned closely with existing policies in your Identity Provider or MDM.
+This is what makes APIs such as the Intune CA Partner API so great, because it’s just an extension of all the policies that exist in Intune.

 Hardware Security Module (HSM)

-A Hardware Security Module isn’t a mandatory component of a PKI, but it improves the security of the PKI as a whole when implemented.
-This device protects and manages digital keys and serves as the groundwork for building a secure enterprise PKI infrastructure.
+A Hardware Security Module isn’t a mandatory component of PKI security, but, when implemented, it improves the security of the PKI as a whole.
+This device protects and manages digital keys and serves as the groundwork for building a secure enterprise PKI.
 The HSM contributes to managing the complete lifecycle of cryptographic keys, which includes creation, rotation, deletion, auditing, and support for APIs to integrate with various applications.

 What Is PKI Used For?

 A PKI can be used for multiple applications, including Wi-Fi authentication, web application authentication, email security, and VPN.
 How your organization designs and uses the PKI depends largely on what your security needs are, which vendor you choose, or if you decide to construct your own.
-Below we’ll demonstrate how each use case is tied to the PKI.
+We have described below how each use case is tied to PKI:

-Similar to Wi-Fi authentication, a user connecting to a web application will have their identity confirmed by the web application server.
-Since the certificate is signed by the trusted CA, they are able to gain access to the application.
+• Web Application Authentication: This is similar to Wi-Fi authentication where a user connecting to a web application will have their identity confirmed by the web application server.
+Since the certificate is signed by the trusted CA, users can gain access to the application.

-Certificates can be used to authenticate users for VPN access.
-Since VPNs can grant access to critical information, certificates are a preferred method of authentication over passwords.
-Usually the Root/Intermediate CA is stored on the Firewall and once the user is authenticated, a secure tunnel is created to access the network the user is trying to access.
+• VPN Authentication: Since VPNs can grant access to critical information, certificates are a preferred method of authentication over passwords.
+Usually the root/Intermediate CA is stored on the Firewall and once the user is authenticated, a secure tunnel is created to access the network the user is trying to access.

-Encrypting emails with certificates utilizes the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol.
+• Email Security: Encrypting emails with certificates utilizes the S/MIME (Secure/Multipurpose Internet Mail Extensions) protocol.
 Both the receiver and sender are required to have a certificate signed by the CA to establish trust between the users.
-S/MIME provides the cryptographic security required to guarantee the origin of the message with the digital signature from the certificate, encrypt the message, and authenticate the recipient’s certificate to decrypt the message.
+S/MIME provides the cryptographic security required to:

 Improve End-User Experience

 As more organizations adopt passwordless authentication methods, digital certificates with a PKI are becoming the preferred choice.
-The National Institute of Standards and Technology (NIST) prescribes specific frameworks to secure critical data in an enterprise network.
-It strongly recommends using digital certificates with a Public Key Infrastructure (PKI) for Wi-Fi and VPN authentication.
+The National Institute of Standards and Technology (NIST) prescribes specific frameworks to secure critical data in an enterprise network and it strongly recommends using digital certificates with a PKI for Wi-Fi and VPN authentication.

 Prevent Breaches Due to Stolen Credentials